New York wineries at war with 15-minute delivery apps

 And although they have “traditional” delivery services, on foot or by bicycle, they cannot compete with companies like Buyk, Gorillas, Gopuff or Doordash – which promise deliveries in 15 minutes or less, through applications that the public easily access to. through the web.
 The secret to success is that these apps work within a one-mile (1.6-kilometer) radius.

-In a city like New York where time is money, his success is blazing.
+In a city like New York where time is money, its success is blazing.

 During the coronavirus shutdown, which forced New Yorkers to stay home, online grocery purchases soared as much as 230% compared to pre-pandemic levels, according to Gorillas, one of the apps operating in Europe. and that it has entered the United States market through New York, where it already has 13 locations in four of the five boroughs of the city.